BrianNathanWhite/BrianNathanWhite.github.io/_pages/about.md

 For additional information concerning my education and professional experience see my [resume](/resume.pdf) (last updated 1/1/2022).

-These days, when I'm not doing research, you can find me walking my Australian Shepherd, playing piano or bouldering!
+These days, when I'm not doing research, you can find me walking my Australian Shepherd Roo, playing piano or bouldering!